Azure/data-product-analytics/README.md

 The Cloud-scale Analyticsarchitecture consists of two core building blocks:

 1. *Data Management Landing Zone* which provides all data management and data governance capabilities for the data platform of an organization.
-1. *Data Landing Zone* which is a logical construct and a unit of scale in the Cloud-scale Analyticsarchitecture that enables data retention and execution of data workloads for generating insights and value with data.
+1. *Data Landing Zone* which is a logical construct and a unit of scale in the Cloud-scale Analytics architecture that enables data retention and execution of data workloads for generating insights and value with data.

 The architecture is modular by design and allows organizations to start small with a single Data Management Landing Zone and Data Landing Zone, but also allows to scale to a multi-subscription data platform environment by adding more Data Landing Zones to the architecture.
 Thereby, the reference design allows to implement different modern data platform patterns like data-mesh, data-fabric as well as traditional datalake architectures.
 Cloud-scale Analytics Scenario has been very well aligned with the data-mesh approach, and is ideally suited to help organizations build data products and share these across business units of an organization.
 If core recommendations are followed, the resulting target architecture will put the customer on a path to sustainable scale.